LWH779721/AVProcess/README.md

-# YUV
+# source
-YUV operate
+image and audio operate source code

 # feature
+## image
-1: change RGB888 to YUV
+1. change RGB888 to YUV
-2: change 420sp to 420p
+2. change 420sp to 420p
-3: draw rect or line for 420sp and 420p
+3. draw rect or line for 420sp and 420p

+## audio
+1. parse pcm to wav